EliaTarasoff/EliaTarasoff.github.io/_posts/2025-09-19-poem-about-horrific-nightmares.md

 not for profit, and does not compete with the source material.

 ## The Poem
+This poem is a rough transcript of the nightmares I had.
+At the worst of it, I didn't know if I was alive or dead, imaginary or real, or if time went forwards or backwards.
+I'm still fixing my PTSD...

 **Don't Fuck With The Lady of Pain**
 ```
 A fairly normal day, ending a fairly normal way.